Dolibarr/dolibarr/README.md

 This is features that Dolibarr does not support completely yet:

-- No double party accountancy (only bank management).
+- No double party accountancy (only bank and treasury management).
 - Dolibarr manage one currency at once (mono-currency).
-- Dolibarr manage one master company/foundation (mono-company).
+- Dolibarr manage one master activity (mono-company).
 If you want to manage several companies or foundations, you must install several time the software (on same server or not).
 Another solution is to extend Dolibarr with the addon Module MultiCompany that allows to manage several companies in one Dolibarr instance (one database but with a logical isolation of datas).
+- Tasks on module project can't have dependencies between each other.
 - Dolibarr does not contains Payroll module.
-- Tasks on module project can't have dependencies between each other.
 - Dolibarr does not include any Webmail.
 - Dolibarr can't do coffee (not yet).